 And so begins our story.
-I’ve got this great recipe for Chinese fried rice (yes, yes, I will post it at some point – I’m just so SLOW) and added a Korean flair.
+I’ve got this great recipe for Basic Fried Rice (yes, yes, I will post it at some point – I’m just so SLOW – UPDATE it’s posted!) and added a Korean flair.
 Alright, I added kimchi…let’s not make me sound more inventive than I am.
 So, I know I am not the first person to create this.
 I’ve actually had kimchi fried rice in more than one restaurant.
 BUT, this version is super easy to make at home, and packed full of delicious flavors.
 Chinese sausage, kimchi, garlic, soy sauce…who can resist?

 I HIGHLY recommend using day old rice for this recipe.
 Making fried rice with freshly steamed rice typically results in a mushy mess.
 At least that has been my experience.